THE IRS WHISTLEBLOWER PROGRAM

 The IRS Whistleblower Program offers monetary incentives to eligible individuals who voluntarily provide specific, credible information about potential violations of the Internal Revenue Code.
 If the information results in the collection of taxes, penalties, interest, or other amounts from a non-compliant taxpayer, an eligible whistleblower can receive between 15% and 30% of the amount collected as a result of the information provided by the whistleblower.

+Since 2007, the IRS Whistleblower Program has successfully recovered $6.39 billion from tax violators while issuing more than $1 billion in awards to whistleblowers.
 In Fiscal Year 2021, the IRS Whistleblower Office collected proceeds of more than $245 million and made 179 award payments to whistleblowers totaling more than $36 million.

 Mandatory and Discretionary Whistleblower Awards